FDA plans meeting to discuss safety data on breast implants

-U.S. health regulators say they'll convene a public meeting of medical advisers next year to discuss new science on breast implant safety, including an independent analysis to be published Saturday that suggests certain rare health problems might be more common with silicone gel implants.
+U.S. health regulators say they'll convene a public meeting of medical advisers next year to discuss new science on breast implant safety, including an independent analysis that suggests certain rare health problems might be more common with silicone gel implants.

 The Food and Drug Administration said it would hold the meeting even as its officials and several independent experts disputed the new work.
 Leaders of the study concede that it has big limitations and cannot prove that implants cause any of these problems.